TikTok sets new default time limits for minors

 TikTok said Wednesday that every account held by a user under the age of 18 will have a default 60-minute daily screen time limit in the coming weeks.
 The changes arrive during a period in which there are growing concerns among different governments about the app’s security and ability to alter its algorithm to push certain posts.

-In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
-According to the Pew Research Center, about two-third of Americans teens use TikTok.
+In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video-sharing app.
+According to the Pew Research Center, about two-thirds of Americans teens use TikTok.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.